apache/helix/website/1.0.2/src/site/markdown/tutorial_rebalance.md

     "REBALANCE_MODE" : "CUSTOMIZED",
     "NUM_PARTITIONS" : "3",
     "REPLICAS" : "2",
-    "STATE_MODEL_DEF_REF" : "MasterSlave",
+    "STATE_MODEL_DEF_REF" : "LeaderStandby",
   },
   "mapFields" : {
     "MyResource_0" : {
-      "N1" : "MASTER",
+      "N1" : "LEADER",
-      "N2" : "SLAVE",
+      "N2" : "STANDBY",
     },
     "MyResource_1" : {
-      "N2" : "MASTER",
+      "N2" : "LEADER",
-      "N3" : "SLAVE",
+      "N3" : "STANDBY",
     },
     "MyResource_2" : {
-      "N3" : "MASTER",
+      "N3" : "LEADER",
-      "N1" : "SLAVE",
+      "N1" : "STANDBY",
     }
   }
 }
 ```

-Suppose the current state of the system is 'MyResource_0' \-\> {N1:MASTER, N2:SLAVE} and the application changes the ideal state to 'MyResource_0' \-\> {N1:SLAVE,N2:MASTER}.
-While the application decides which node is MASTER and which is SLAVE, Helix will not blindly issue MASTER\-\-\>SLAVE to N1 and SLAVE\-\-\>MASTER to N2 in parallel, since that might result in a transient state where both N1 and N2 are masters, which violates the MasterSlave constraint that there is exactly one MASTER at a time.
-Helix will first issue MASTER\-\-\>SLAVE to N1 and after it is completed, it will issue SLAVE\-\-\>MASTER to N2.
+Suppose the current state of the system is 'MyResource_0' \-\> {N1:LEADER, N2:STANDBY} and the application changes the ideal state to 'MyResource_0' \-\> {N1:STANDBY,N2:LEADER}.
+While the application decides which node is LEADER and which is STANDBY, Helix will not blindly issue LEADER\-\-\>STANDBY to N1 and STANDBY\-\-\>LEADER to N2 in parallel, since that might result in a transient state where both N1 and N2 are leaders, which violates the LeaderStandby constraint that there is exactly one LEADER at a time.
+Helix will first issue LEADER\-\-\>STANDBY to N1 and after it is completed, it will issue STANDBY\-\-\>LEADER to N2.

 ### USER_DEFINED